Axis is planning to introduce signing of ACAP applications as default and remove root-privileged access in future AXIS OS releases.

 Signing ACAP applications

-Users will only be able to install signed ACAP applications in Axis devices per default.
-During the signing process, a signature is added at the end of the application package.
-The signature is verified by the device when installing the ACAP application.
+Users will only be able to install signed ACAP applications in Axis devices by default in AXIS OS 12.
+To allow the installation of unsigned ACAP applications, a parameter needs to be toggled.
+Note that this lowers device security.
+Signing an ACAP application ensures that a signature is added at the end of the application package.
+The signature is verified by the device when installing the ACAP application as part of the overall secure software delivery architecture.

 ACAP applications already installed on a device